swcarpentry/r-novice-inflammation/CONTRIBUTING.md

     and to respond to it in a threaded discussion.

-3. If you are comfortable with Git, and would like to add or change material, you can submit a pull request (PR).
+3. If you are comfortable with Git, and would like to resolve an existing issue that's been tagged by the maintainers or typos/bugs, you can submit a pull request (PR).
-    Instructions for doing this are [included below](#using-github).
+    Since the episode markdown files are generated from the R markdown files, please commit changes to files in `_episodes_rmd` *not* `_episodes_md`.
+We appreciate your contributions but we cannot merge changes made directly to the markdown files.
-    While we would like substantial changes to be raised in an issue for input from maintainers before you work on a PR, **we always welcome PRs that correct typos and bugs**.
+    Further instructions for submitting a PR [included below](#using-github).
-    If you are not sure if your proposed changes are substantial, we encourage you to submit an issue.
+    If you'd like to suggest substantial changes such as removing or adding topics in the lesson, please first raise an issue to allow the maintainers to comment, so we can discuss whether/how these changes should be made.

 Issues in this repository are tagged with [labels](../../labels) by the maintainers, which you may find useful for navigating open issues.
+If an issue

 ## Where to Contribute